microsoft/vscode-docs/docs/extensions/debugging-extensions.md

 This topic explains how to run and debug Visual Studio Code extensions, both extensions that you created or those you installed from the VS Code [Marketplace](https://marketplace.visualstudio.com/VSCode).

+### General debugging topics

 If you are looking for general information on debugging in VS Code or installing additional debuggers, try these topics:

 * [Debugging in VS Code](/docs/editor/debugging.md) - Learn about VS Code's support for debugging, including the built-in Node.js debugger.
 * [Debugger Extensions](https://code.visualstudio.com/docs/editor/debugging.md#debugger-extensions) - Install other language debuggers through extensions to support languages such Python, C++, and C#.
 * [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery) - The VS Code Marketplace has thousands of useful extensions you can install for free to increase your productivity.

+### Extension authors

+For information about creating your own extension to integrate a debugger into VS Code, see these topics:

+* [Example - Debuggers](/docs/extensions/example-debuggers.md) - This tutorial explains the [VS Code Debug Protocol](https://github.com/Microsoft/vscode-debugadapter-node) through a [Mock Debug Adaptor](https://github.com/Microsoft/vscode-mock-debug) example.
+* [VS Code Debug Protocol](/docs/extensionAPI/api-debugging.md) - A detailed reference on the VS Code Debug Protocol.

+## Troubleshooting extensions

 This topic will first start with general troubleshooting of extensions and then move on to running and debugging your own extensions.

-## Troubleshooting extensions

 ### Developer Tools console